maciejregulski/Robots/README.md

 To process a single element, paint it with three colors: blue, red, green.
 The elements are painted by robots.
 Each robot can only paint one element at the time.
 Painting each element takes a certain amount of time.

 ## Robot functions:
- + Red robot paints with red paint.
+ 1. Red robot paints items with red paint.
- + Green robot paints with green paint.
+ 2. Green robot paints items with green paint.
- + Blue robot paints with blue paint.
+ 3. Blue robot paints items with blue paint.

 ## The process of making a finished element requires:
  1. Item is initialy in a raw parts warehouse.